ndiing/material/README.md

 ## Component API Documentation

-Explore the detailed API documentation for the Material project components on [ndiing.github.io/material/](https://ndiing.github.io/material/).
+Explore the detailed API documentation for Material project components on [ndiing.github.io/material/](https://ndiing.github.io/material/).

 ## Usage Example

-Explore the project's core functionality by opening the main JavaScript file in your preferred code editor:
+Delve into the project's core functionality by opening the main JavaScript file in your preferred code editor:

 <pre>
 src/index.js